 Overall: I’d be lying if I said I wasn’t a little surprised by this one.
 I’ve heard many folks state Russell’s Reserve 6 Year Old Rye is simply a watered-down Wild Turkey 101 Rye – it’s not.
 It’s absolutely not.
 A diluted Russell’s Reserve Single Barrel Rye, maybe.
 Even at 90 proof, the 6-year is notably more complex than the current WT 101 Rye.
 It also lacks the slight youthfulness that 101 Rye exhibits.
 Don’t get me wrong – I love 101 Rye – but in terms of complexity, RR 6-year Rye is the clear winner.
 That said, RR Single Barrel Rye is significantly richer and more full-bodied than the other two, so all three expressions appear to line up with their pricing tiers accordingly.

-Now if you think this is the part where I justify the purchase of Russell’s Reserve 6-year Rye, you’d be wrong.
+Now if you think this is the part where I justify the purchase of Russell’s Reserve 6-year Rye, you’d be wrong (sort of).
 Sure, it’s not priced inappropriately, but here’s the issue for me … it fills a niche that I just don’t need.
 I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (WT 101 Rye), or a nice full-flavored sipper for relaxing evenings (RR Single Barrel Rye).
 Russell’s 6-year Rye, while a nice whiskey, falls a little short on those tasks.
 It’s a tasty pour, no doubt.
-I could easily see this fitting perfectly in someone’s wheelhouse, just not mine.
-All said and done, I’m giving this one a borderline B/B-.
-For the most it comes across as a solid B-grade rye whiskey, but at the same time (and in my honest opinion) it also seems like a half-measure.
+I could easily see this fitting perfectly in someone’s weekly rotation, just not mine.